Busch-Jaeger/node-free-at-home/docs/Metadata.md

   can be used to configure the Addon for a specific user.
 One possible example use for this is address, username and password of an external device that should be controlled by the Addon.

+  See the dedicated [parameters](Metadata#abb-freehome-addon-parameters) section below for details.

+- `wizards` (optional)

+  This attribute can contain a JSON object that define wizards that help the user to configure the parameters.

-  See the dedicated parameters section below for details.
+  See the dedicated [wizards](Metadata#abb-freehome-addon-wizards) section below for details.

 A sample metadata JSON file looks like this: